horus20/motherminter-push/README.md

 ## Description

 Push is a light web-app wallet accessed by a unique URL address, also called a link-wallet.
-The main advantage of a link-wallet is the ease of getting entrance to it and ability spending balance with no sign-up, no login, no registration, no password or whatever.
+The main advantage of a link-wallet is the ease of getting access to it and ability spending balance with no sign-up, no login, no registration, no password or whatever.
 Although the link-wallet app has advanced options for users that wish to create multiple wallets and run commercial campaigns.
 The app offers users different modes and scenarios that could be applied to a big variety of private and commercial cases with excellent customization abilities and API methods.

 ## Modes and usage scenarios